atosorigin/AtosMvcStarterKit/README.md

 The Starter Kit is designed for creating new Web applications and SOA service applications.
 It offers a broad set of reusable functionality.
 This lowers the chance that for each new project wheels have to be reinvented over and over again.
-In addition, the Start Kit features code generation of Repositorories, Controllers and Views to optimize productivity.
+In addition, the Start Kit features code generation of Repositories, Controllers and Views to optimize productivity.

 The Atos MVC Starter Kit is an important component of the Samoa software factory, the software factory of Atos.